-Household Member has either no obligation to file a tax return, has not yet filed, or has an extension:

-The household member is required to submit current documentation that reflects their current income.
-Acceptable forms of documentation can be found in the table above.
+Household Member has either no obligation to file a tax return, has not yet filed, or has an extension: The household member is required to submit current documentation that reflects their current income.
+Acceptable forms of documentation can be found in the table below in the "Required Documents" subsection.

-Household Income has changed significantly since the most recently filed tax return:

-The Applicant will need to fill out an Income Recertification Form.
-A pay raise, job loss, overtime, family size or composition would all be considered a significant change.
-If the updated household income changes the LMI status (LMI, non-LMI, above 120%), the Program will require a more recent tax return or may allow the Applicant to provide additional information such as pay stubs or other proof of income to verify the change if a more recent tax return is not available.
-Acceptable supporting documentation is listed in the table above.
-The Income Recertification Form is current for one year from the date the Applicant signs it.
+Household Income has changed since most recent filed tax return: The Applicant will need to fill out an Income Recertification Form.
+If the updated household income changes the LMI status (LMI, non-LMI, above 120%), the program will require a more recent tax return or may allow the Applicant to provide additional information such as pay stubs or other proof of income to verify the change if a more recent tax return is not available.
+Acceptable supporting documentation is listed in the table in the "Required Documents" section.
+The Income Recertification Form is current for one year from the date the applicant signs it.
 A new Household Income Certification Form will also be required if the Applicant's income determination changes at all prior to the Program Award.

-Applicants did not accept Grant Award Acknowledgement within 12 months:

-Applicants will be required to recertify their income via the Income Recertification Form.
+Applicant did not accept Grant Award Acknowledgement within 12 months: Applicant will be required to recertify their income, via the Income Recertification Form.